 We built our venture capital CRM for busy investors who want to leverage the power of their networks to improve their ability to find and execute deals while also managing their portfolios and internal processes.

-4Degrees automatically captures an investor’s email communications, meetings, and contact information and analyzes these data points to help VC teams find the proper connection and best path to a warm introduction that will might result in a deal.
+4Degrees automatically captures an investor’s email communications, meetings, and contact information and analyzes these data points to help VC teams find the proper connection and best path to a warm introduction that might result in a deal.

 Key features include: